 You can find out more about Watt across the UK.
 There are museums with exhibitions, statues and busts, as well as portraits and historic sites with links to the inventor.

-- The Hunterian Museum at the University of Glasgow has a model of the Newcomen Engine that inspired Watt’s improvements to the steam engine.
+- For a number of years Watt worked at the University of Glasgow.
+The Hunterian Museum at the University has a model of the Newcomen Engine that inspired Watt’s improvements to the steam engine.
+There is also a timeline about Watt’s life in the James Watt Building.

 - The National Museum of Scotland, Edinburgh, features a 1786 Boulton and Watt engine.
 The Museum also features a statue of Watt by Chantrey.